-In February 2013, the FASB issued ASU No. 2013-02, Comprehensive Income (Topic 220): Reporting of Amounts Reclassified Out of Accumulated Other Comprehensive Income.
+In February 2013, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2013-02, Comprehensive Income (Topic 220): Reporting of Amounts Reclassified Out of Accumulated Other Comprehensive Income.
 ASU 2013-02 requires companies to provide information about the amounts reclassified out of accumulated other comprehensive income by component.
 Companies are also required to disclose these reclassifications by each respective line item on their statements of operations.
 ASU 2013-02 is effective prospectively for annual reporting periods beginning after December 15, 2012, and interim periods within those annual periods.
-The Company adopted ASU 2013-02 for the financial statements for the period ended December 31, 2013.
-This adoption did not have a material impact on our consolidated financial statements.
+The Company adopted ASU 2013-02 for the financial statements for the year ended December 31, 2013.
+This adoption did not have a material impact on the consolidated financial statements.

 In July 2013, the FASB issued ASU No. 2013-11, Presentation of an Unrecognized Tax Benefit When a Net Operating Loss Carryforward, a Similar Tax Loss, or a Tax Credit Carryforward Exists.
 ASU 2013-11 clarifies guidance and eliminates diversity in practice on the presentation of unrecognized tax benefits when a net operating loss carryforward, a similar tax loss, or a tax credit carryforward exists at the reporting date.
-This new guidance is effective for us in the first quarter of fiscal year 2014.
-The Company does not expect the adoption of ASU 2003-11 to have a material impact on its consolidated financial statements.
+The Company adopted this new guidance in the first quarter of fiscal year 2014.
+The adoption of ASU 2003-11 did not have a material impact on the consolidated financial statements.